mcimolini/Take-Home-Exercises/Exercise2/ReadMe.md

 All validation is to be performed by throwing exceptions.
 Here are some general requirements.

 - Exceptions must have meaningful error messages with keywords (ex: positive, minimum).
-  - missing value in parameter: `ArgumentException`
+  - missing value in parameter: `ArgumentNullException`
   - incorrect value if parameter: `ArgumentException`
 - Error messages must include details about the limits for acceptable values.
 - Measurements must always be positive and non-zero numbers.
 Measurements are to be in whole number increments (eg: 254) (all measures are in metric centimeters).